 Personal conveyance regulations established by the FMCSA can be tricky to understand, especially if you’re new to operating a commercial motor vehicle, referred often by the abbreviation (CMV).
-However, in this guide, you’ll learn all about the personal conveyance rules so that you can meet compliance to avoid any penalties.
+However, in this guide, you’ll learn all about the personal conveyance rules to meet compliance to avoid any penalties.

-Keep reading below to better understand personal conveyance rules, who must comply, and the different ways it applies.
+Keep reading below to better understand personal conveyance rules, who must comply, and how they apply.
 Also, we do have an Hours of Service training program you should check out as well.

 Table of Contents